Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 <div style="page-break-after: always;"></div>

-# ENGR 301 Project *10* Project Proposal and Requirements Document
+# ENGR 301/302 Project *10* Project Proposal and Requirements Document
-#### Author list, a comma-separated list of the names of each member of the team.
+#### Ahad Rahman, Jake Mai, Nalin Aswani, Nathan Duckett, Tim Salisbury, Joshua Harwood

 ## 1. Introduction

-One page overall introduction including sections 1.1 and 1.2.
+As part of our ENGR 301/302 courses, our group project will create Mission Control Software to provide real-time rocket flight data to the user.
+This is a full year project, expected to last from March 2020 to October 2020.

 ### Client